 - Improved nasal breathing and airflow

-- Better sleep quality and reduced airway restriction
+- improve sleep quality and reduced airway restriction

 - Proper jaw growth and facial development